Mark Thompson (DJ)

-Mark LaMarr Thompson (born December 1, 1955) is an American radio personality (disc jockey) and occasional actor, best known for the nationally syndicated Mark & Brian morning show.
+Mark LaMarr Thompson (born December 26, 1955) is an American radio personality (disc jockey) and occasional actor, best known for the nationally syndicated Mark & Brian morning show.

 Early life

 After attending the University of North Alabama, Thompson worked as a disc jockey at several stations in the southern United States (including WHHY AM 1440 in Montgomery, Alabama) before meeting his partner Brian Phelps in Birmingham, Alabama in 1986.
 The next year the duo moved their show to KLOS-FM in Los Angeles, where they remained until the show's end in 2012.
 Thompson's wife, Lynda, their three children (Matthew, Amy and Katie), his nephew David, and his niece Nina are well known among regular listeners of the program.
-Thompson plays drums and is a huge Elvis Presley fan.
-He and Brian both garnered a 1991 National Association of Broadcasters Marconi Award as "Air Personalities of the Year."
+Thompson and Phelps garnered a 1991 National Association of Broadcasters Marconi Award as "Air Personalities of the Year."